-Three bills attained the highest marks in the recent Privacy Legislation Scorecard compiled by the Electronic Privacy Information Center (EPIC):
+Three bills attained the highest marks in the recent Privacy Legislation Scorecard (link is external) compiled by the Electronic Privacy Information Center (EPIC):

 - - The Online Privacy Act (H.R.
-4978), introduced by U.S. Reps.
+4978 (link is external)), introduced by U.S. Reps.
 Anna Eshoo (D-Calif.) and Zoe Lofgren (D-Calif.), takes a comprehensive approach and is the only bill that calls for a U.S. Data Protection Agency.
 The bill establishes meaningful rights for individuals and clear obligations for companies.
 It does not preempt state law, but it lacks explicit anti-preemption language, which would make it more effective.

-- - The Mind Your Own Business Act (S. 2637), introduced by U.S. Sen. Ron Wyden (D-Ore.), requires companies to assess the impact of the automated systems they use to make decisions about consumers and how well their data protection mechanisms are working.
+- - The Mind Your Own Business Act (S. 2637 (link is external)), introduced by U.S. Sen. Ron Wyden (D-Ore.), requires companies to assess the impact of the automated systems they use to make decisions about consumers and how well their data protection mechanisms are working.
 It has explicit anti-preemption language and holds companies accountable when they fail to protect privacy.
 The private right of action should be broader, and the bill needs clear limits on data uses.

-- - The Privacy Rights for All Act (S. 1214), introduced by U.S. Sen. Ed Markey (D-Mass.), has important provisions minimizing data collection and delinking user identities from collected data, and prohibits bias and discrimination in automated decision-making.
+- - The Privacy Rights for All Act (S. 1214 (link is external)), introduced by U.S. Sen. Ed Markey (D-Mass.), has important provisions minimizing data collection and delinking user identities from collected data, and prohibits bias and discrimination in automated decision-making.
 It also includes a strong private right of action and bans forced arbitration for violations.
 It does not preempt state law, but it lacks explicit anti-preemption language, which would make it more effective.

 Two bills are plainly anti-privacy.
 The Information Transparency & Personal Data Control Act (H.R.
-2013), introduced by U.S. Rep. Suzan DelBene (D-Wash.), falls woefully short.
+2013 (link is external)), introduced by U.S. Rep. Suzan DelBene (D-Wash.), falls woefully short.
 It provides few protections for individuals, contains overly broad exemptions and preempts stronger state laws.

 Future federal privacy bills must make the grade.
 Additional privacy bills are expected to be introduced by U.S. Sen. Maria Cantwell (D-Wash.) and U.S. Rep. Jan Schakowsky (D-Ill.).
 Separately, U.S. Sens.
 Richard Blumenthal (D-Conn.), Roger Wicker (R-Miss.) and Josh Hawley (R-Mo.) may release their own bills.
 These leaders should strive to meet the standards that the framework lays out.

-Baseline privacy legislation must not preempt stronger state protections and laws – such as the California Consumer Privacy Protection Act that takes effect in 2020, biometric data protection laws such as those in Illinois and Texas, and data breach notification laws that exist in every state.
+Baseline privacy legislation must not preempt stronger state protections and laws – such as the California Consumer Privacy Protection Act (link is external) that takes effect in 2020, biometric data protection laws such as those in Illinois (link is external) and Texas (link is external), and data breach notification laws (link is external) that exist in every state.
 States must be allowed to continue serving as “laboratories of democracy,” pioneering innovative new protections to keep up with rapidly changing technologies.

 In addition, federal privacy legislation must include a strong private right of action – a crucial tool consumers need to enforce their rights and change the behavior of powerful corporations – and establish safeguards against data practices that lead to unjust, unfair, manipulative and discriminatory outcomes.
-For more information, see these fact sheets.
+For more information, see these fact sheets (link is external).